gh0st42/PONS/README.md

 - `LOG_FILE` can be set to change the default event log file from `/tmp/events.log` to something else
 - `SIM_DURATION` can be used to override the calculated simulation duration

+For `netedit` there are also ways to influence its behavior:
+- `BG_IMG` can be set to any image and it while be rendered as a background behind the network topology